 How to spot a knock-off and what can happen if you own one

 Our confidence and skills with online shopping are improving every day, which means we’re becoming more adventurous with our purchases.
 Clothes, snacks, bath essentials, shoes, whatever it is we’re looking for, there's surely an online store selling it.
+But, what can we do if the product we bought was actually a knock-off?

 And whatever products we’re looking to buy online, there are fake products looking to attract their own type of shoppers.
 Some shoppers are unsuspecting victims of fakery but some shoppers seek out counterfeit products thinking it’s a victimless crime.